Awards and Recognition

 Nashman Center Students with Silver Service Cords at Civic Spotlights 2024

-If you are graduating and were recognized with a President's Volunteer Service Award during at least one year at GW, we will recognize you for excellence in service at Commencement with a silver service cord.
+If you are graduating and were recognized with a GW President's Volunteer Service Award during at least one year at GW, we will recognize you for excellence in service at Commencement with a silver service cord.
 After you submit your service hours we'll notify you if you are eligible to receive a cord.
 You may not retroactively log hours from previous academic years.

 Outstanding Student Service Awards (Individual and Group)